 Estate planning and estate taxes can be complicated; this is why you need the help of an estate tax advice lawyer Philadelphia, PA residents can rely on from Klenk Law.
 You may not realize the importance of estate planning and how it can help with taxes.
 However, when you plan your estate properly, it can help you avoid major stressors like probate and minimize the amount of estate taxes you owe or eliminate these taxes.

 If you already have an estate plan in place or considering putting an estate plan in place, it is best to speak with an attorney who can guide you through the process and help you create a plan that makes the most sense for you.
 Call our office now.
+About Estate Planning

 Documents commonly in an estate plan include a durable power of attorney, advance health care directive, revocable living trust, list of assets and beneficiaries, and more.
 Following guidance from an Estate Tax Advice Lawyer, a Philadelphia lawyer can help you avoid mistakes or forgetting details when establishing your estate plan.
 We encourage our clients to review their estate plan every five years or so or when there is a major life change.
 Here are just a few things to keep in mind when writing your estate plan.